What Is My Case Worth?

 We Make a Full and Fair Assessment of Client Cases.
 Contact Mitchell & Danoff Law Firm Today!

-Since 1984, Bay Area Personal Injury Attorney Tab Mitchell has continued to help our clients gain a clear understanding of how much their case is worth and decide upon an effective course of action.
+Since 1984, San Jose Personal Injury Attorney Tab Mitchell has continued to help our clients gain a clear understanding of how much their case is worth and decide upon an effective course of action.
 As a victim of serious injury himself, Mr. Mitchell knows how vital it is to secure compensation after an accident.

 Every client is important to us.
 When our clients are successful, our firm is successful.
-That is why our injury lawyers in the greater Bay Area operate on contingent fees; we do not collect any up-front attorney fees from our clients.
+That is why our injury lawyers in the greater San Jose operate on contingent fees; we do not collect any up-front attorney fees from our clients.
 When we do collect fees, it is because our client was awarded compensation in a verdict or settlement.

 This allows us to work tirelessly to maximize the value of our clients' cases and help them secure the compensation they need to make a recovery.
 It is never in your best interest to undervalue the worth of your injury claim—the same should be true for the personal injury attorney who represents you in court.